 Once a Draft New Network has been developed, a similar measurement will be provided for that Draft, so that the public can compare how it would change people's proximity to service.

-Proximity to Transport at Midday

-How many people in the Cork Metropolitan Area are near transport?
+Proximity to Transit at Midday - Proximity How many people in the Cork Metropolitan Area are near transit?